 If you are forcing bending when you are trying to cycle for knee pain, you may actually increase your knee pain if your knee is not ready for it.

 If you are lacking knee bending range of motion or do not feel comfortable in your balance, this setup may not be the most appropriate to start with.
+A recumbent exercise bike may be a better choice initially.

 One thing I do recommend to those looking to go outdoors to cycle for knee pain is to try in a bike trainer first or on an upright bike to make sure you feel comfortable in this position.